Extraordinary Appointments

 The research of Bernd Sures is of immense societal relevance.
 At its core, it focuses on understanding the occurrence and effects of multiple stressors in aquatic ecosystems, which is essential for comprehending healthy ecosystems.
 These, in turn, are a crucial part of a healthy environment and fundamental to human well-being.
 Professor Sures is nationally and internationally renowned for his outstanding research in parasitology and ecotoxicology, with over 250 internationally peer-reviewed articles documenting his work.
 Many insights into parasites and their significance, including assessing the ecological state of our environment, are attributed to his pioneering efforts.
 As the spokesperson for the DFG Collaborative Research Center 1439 “Degradation and Recovery of Freshwater Ecosystems Under Multiple Stressors – RESIST” (https://sfb-resist.de/), incorporating many of his research questions, he works with an interdisciplinary, excellent research team on one of the most pressing issues of our time: How do environmental stressors impact the biodiversity and function of our waters, and how can ecological restorations succeed optimally?

-Prof Glyn Howatson is a Professor in Human and Applied Physiology and The Dean of the Graduate School at Northumbria University where he provides strategic research leadership to the wider institution.
+Prof. Glyn Howatson is a Professor in Human and Applied Physiology and Dean of the Graduate School at Northumbria University, and holds a visiting position with the Water Research Group at North-West University, South Africa.

 Professor